Checklist for taking a panorama using the DJI RS4 Mini gimbal + Sony

 assumes clamp plate is already on gimbal and Arca-Swiss plate is

-on camera) and lock clamp lever; camera should be just short of vertical
+on camera); camera should be short of vertical arm.

 - Plug USB↔USB cable between camera and RS4 Mini USB-C socket (on